-For repeated courses, the highest course grade achieved in all attempts will be used to determine completion status on the basis of completing all courses with a grade of "C" or better.
+For repeated courses, the highest course grade achieved in all attempts will be used to determine completion status based on completing all courses with a grade of "C" or better.
 However, clock hours from all attempted courses (first attempt and repeat(s)) will count towards determination of cumulative GPA and if student has reached/exceeded the maximum allowable timeframe.